yeadamk/shhs-codingclub-project/README.md

 # SHHSCodingClubProject
-Web Development Project for SHHS Coding Club
+Web Development Project Page with a simple and minimalistic look

-* Contains About Us Section
+### Web Development Project for SHHS Coding Club

-* Contains Contact Information
+* Includes contact information about the club
-* Has six different portfolio project websites
+* Links to different websites/projects